 - Set clear, realistic goals: We hate to break it to you like this, but you probably won't end up the academic self-publishing world's J.K.
 Rowling.
 You have to set achievable, clearly defined goals for yourself when pursuing this path.
 Break them up into smaller pieces to stay on top of the myriad factors self-publishing involves.

 - Do your research: Beyond the research for your paper or book, of course.
 Don't just plunge into a self-publishing option without a plan.
 Find out what each company offers in terms of author compensation.
 Choose between ebook, print on demand, or traditional print formats.
 Analyze your needs and decide whether you really need an agent.
 Decide what promotions work best for the type of audience you want to reach.
 Self-publishing is an intense undertaking.
 Approaching it recklessly will probably not yield the results you want.

 - Know your audience: The easiest strategy for reaching an audience?
 Actually taking the time to know them.
 Write to them in the language they'll respond to most.
 College freshmen, for example, probably won't be able to focus on more jargon-driven rhetoric, while fellow professors might find reductive language and ideas too dull and obvious.
 Knowing your audience also involves researching the best promotional strategies to reach them.

 - Consider multimedia: If ebooks seem the right fit for your goals, you might want to stand out by incorporating multimedia.
-Smarthistory is a good example of how to underscore the main points of academic works with engaging video and audio.
-It's a creative, innovative approach worth exploring.

 The traditional structure of academic publishing may not entirely go away anytime soon.
 But professors and other researchers have far more opportunities available to control the publication, distribution, and promotion of their work.
 Whether they opt for a collaborative social networking experience, upload a paper to a database, or spring for a bound book, these opportunities empower above all else.